-ware related to personal computer systems and peripheral devices.
+Installation, setup, troubleshooting and optimization of hardware related to personal computer systems and peripheral devices.
 First of two classes to prepare students for the current A+ certification test.

-487 INTRODUCTION TO LOCAL 3 UNITS AREA NETWORKS CSU
+487 INTRODUCTION TO LOCAL AREA NETWORKS 3 UNITS CSU

 Prerequisite: None | Lecture: 3 hours, lab 1 hour